Ayurveda

 When the doshas are balanced they protect us – physically and psychologically, however when elements are imbalanced it can lead to disease.

-I can carry out an Ayurvedic consultation with you to determine your dosha constitution (prakriti) and current state of imbalance (vikriti) and based on the result, recommend a diet and lifestyle to best support the balance of your specific type.
+I can carry out an Ayurvedic consultation with you to determine your dosha constitution (prakriti) and current state of imbalance (vikruti) and based on the result, recommend a diet and lifestyle to best support the balance of your specific type.

 The 3 "Gunas" - Energy States -